PSFE/BFT Investors Have Opportunity to Lead Paysafe Limited f/k/a Foley Trasimene Acquisition Corp. II Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against acquired Paysafe Limited ("Paysafe" or the "Company") f/k/a Foley Trasimene Acquisition Corp.
-II ("FTAC") (NYSE: PSFE) (NYSE: BFT)
+BENSALEM, Pa., Jan.
+10, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paysafe Limited ("Paysafe" or the "Company") f/k/a Foley Trasimene Acquisition Corp.
+II ("FTAC") (NYSE: PSFE, BFT).

 Class Period: December 7, 2020 – November 10, 2021